contextgeneric/cgp-patterns/content/associated-types.md

 }
 ```

-We first introduce a `HasTimeType` trait, which contains only an associated type
-`Time`.
-We also have additional constraints that the abstract `Time` type must
-implement `Eq` and `Ord`, so that we compare between two time values.
-Similarly, we also introduce a `HasAuthTokenType` trait, which contains an `AuthToken`
-associated type, but without any extra constraint.
+Here, we define the `HasTimeType` trait with an associated type `Time`, which is constrained to types that implement `Eq` and `Ord` so that they can be compared.
+Similarly, the `HasAuthTokenType` trait defines an associated type `AuthToken`, without any additional constraints.

-Similar to trait methods, we can use CGP to auto derive blanket implementations
-that delegate the implementation associated types to providers using `HasComponents`
-and `DelegateComponent`.
-As such, we can use `#[cgp_component]` also on traits that
+Similar to regular trait methods, CGP allows us to auto-derive blanket implementations that delegate the associated types to providers using `HasComponents` and `DelegateComponent`.
+Therefore, we can use `#[cgp_component]` on traits containing associated types as well.
-contain associated types.

-With the type traits defined, we can update our authentication components to make
-use of the abstract types inside the trait methods:
+With these type traits in place, we can now update our authentication components to leverage abstract types within the trait methods:

 ```rust
 # extern crate cgp;